xedi/sdk-js/SECURITY.md

 # Reporting Security Issues

-Should you discover a security issue in Xedi\SendGrid, please report it by emailing us at [development@xedi.com][SECURITY_REPORTING_LINK]
+Should you discover a security issue in xedi\sdk-js, please report it by emailing us at [development@xedi.com][SECURITY_REPORTING_LINK]

 This allows us to privately assess and fix any potential issues before adding a bug report to the repository.